 1) Pick a time & location.

-2) Recruit some help.
+2) Recruit some help

 Maybe you could find a couple of science-minded parents to help you run the club?
-Or if you are in a senior school, could one of the older students help run it for younger participants?
-This can be a great way to do things, as the older students will get a chance to practice their communication skills, as well as something interesting to put on their UCAS forms, while younger kids often respond really well to being taught by someone who is a bit closer to their age!
+Or if you are in a secondary school, could one of the older students help run it for younger participants?
+This can be a great way to do things, as the senior students will get a chance to practice their communication skills, as well as something interesting to put on their UCAS forms, while younger kids often respond really well to being taught by someone who is a bit closer to their age!

-3) Find your resources.
+3) Find your resources

 There are loads of really great science club ideas online.
 Wow Science has collected some of the best from all over the internet, and grouped them by topic, so is a great place to start.
 Another strong option is to sign up to run the Crest awards scheme, developed by the British Science Association.
-This gives young people the chance to design and carry out their own experiments, in a structured way.
+This gives young people the chance to design and carry out their own science fun experiments, in a structured way.
 There are different levels of difficulty available for different age groups, and costs start at just £1 per child.
 And for even more inspiration check out our post on exciting activities for Science Week - many of these can be run year-round too!